neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

 .. note::

-    You can run this quick-start on Google Colab with zero setup.
-Just click on the button above.
+    You can run this how-to on Google Colab with zero setup.

+    Just click on the ``Open in Colab`` button on the top of the page.

 Step 1 - Install neptune-client
 -------------------------------